Ohio Democrats make play for women’s vote in governor’s race

 No woman has ever been elected governor of Ohio or gotten a major party’s nomination for the office.
 The state did, however, have a female governor once, albeit for 11 days.
 Republican Nancy Hollister stepped into the office in 1998 after then-Gov. George Voinovich was elected to the Senate.

-Overall, Ohio lags behind most states when it comes to electing women to the state legislature and local offices, said Barbara Palmer, executive director of the Center for Women and Politics of Ohio at Baldwin-Wallace University.
+Overall, Ohio lags behind most states when it comes to electing women to the state legislature and local offices, said Barbara Palmer, executive director of the Center for Women and Politics of Ohio at Baldwin Wallace University.

 That means neither party has many women to choose from when it comes to lining up candidates for the state’s top offices, she said.